vuestorefront/vue-storefront/packages/core/docs/commercetools/store-setup.md

   />
 </center>

+Click the `Create new API client` button and enter the `name` for the first API client.
+This API client will be used to generate access token for guests and customers visiting your shop.
+Then in the `Scopes` section, select the `Mobile & single-page application client` option from the list of available templates.
+Additionally select the `Stores` checkbox in the `View` column.
+Image below shows which permissions should be selected.

+For more information, see the [Scopes](https://docs.commercetools.com/api/scopes) page in the commercetools documentation.

 <center>
   <img
-    src="./images/setup-store/api-client-1.png"
+    src="./images/setup-store/customer_scopes.jpg"
     alt="Commercetools set scope for client API"
     class="image-shadow preview-view"
   />
 </center>

-If you need more information about scopes please see [documentation](https://docs.commercetools.com/api/scopes).
-When you click on create API you will see all the credentials.
-They are only displayed once, so you need to store them securely.
-You can download them in the format you need.
+When you click on the `Create API client` button you will see all the credentials. **They are only displayed once, so you need to store them securely.** You can also download them in the format you need.

 <center>
   <img